Ariane 6: Concept and early development: 2010–2015

-Following detailed definition studies in 2012, ESA announced in July 2013 the selection of the "PPH" (first stage of three P145 rocket motors, second stage of one P145 rocket motor, and H32 cryogenic upper stage) configuration for Ariane 6.
+Following detailed definition studies in 2012, ESA announced in July 2013 the selection of Ariane 6's PPH (first stage of three P145 rocket motors, second stage of one P145 rocket motor, and H32 cryogenic upper stage) configuration for Ariane 6.
 It would be capable of launching up to 6500 kg to Geostationary transfer orbit (GTO), with a first flight projected to be as early as 2021–2022.
 Development was projected to cost €4 billion as of May 2013.
 A 2014 study concluded that development cost could be reduced to about €3 billion by limiting contractors to five countries.

 While Ariane 5 typically launches one large and one medium satellite at a time, the PPH proposal for Ariane 6 was intended for single payloads, with an early 2014 price estimate of approximately US$95 million per launch.
 The SpaceX Falcon 9 and the Chinese Long March 3B both launch smaller payloads but at lower prices, approximately $57 million and $72 million respectively as of early 2014, making the Falcon 9 launch of a midsize satellite competitive with the cost of the lower slot of a dual payload Ariane 5.
 For lightweight all-electric satellites, Arianespace intended to use the restartable Vinci engine to deliver the satellites closer to their operational orbit than the Falcon 9 could, thus reducing the time required to transfer to geostationary orbit by several months.